 After a few hours on and near the lake.
 I wanted to see one of the local State parks.
 Chimney Rock State Park covers much of the area and has a lot to offer visitors.
 There is a live webcam (using the term loosely as it was used in the 1990s) that shows a view of the area with the flag often in view that updates a few times a day.

 The Park boasts a number of walking trails and even one that is wheelchair accessible.
-There is also an animal discovery den that allows you to get to know local snakes, frogs, and even the local ground hog.
+There is also an animal discovery den that allows you to get to know local snakes, frogs, and even the local groundhog.
 On my visit there was even a local box turtle visiting.

-From the park’s website.
+From the park’s website:

-See the Park differently–stop by our Animal Discovery Den to learn about the wildlife that call the Park home.
+See the Park differently–stop by our Animal Discovery Den to learn about the wildlife that calls the Park home.
 In the Den, you’ll get the chance to see where some of our animal educators live when they aren’t busy teaching and be able to pick up some new animal facts you might not know.
 After you’re done exploring indoors, venture out back to see our resident opossum and groundhog in their exhibits.
-You’re also enjoy our beautiful Lepidoptera (butterfly & moth) garden with dozens of native plant species meant to support our pollinators.
+You’re also enjoying our beautiful Lepidoptera (butterfly & moth) garden with dozens of native plant species meant to support our pollinators.

 Want a more personal experience?
 Join us for an Animal Encounters program.
-Meet the animals and hear how our ambassadors came to live with us and more about the habitat, adaptations and natural history of their kind.
+Meet the animals and hear how our ambassadors came to live with us and more about the habitat, adaptations, and natural history of their kind.
 These interactive programs are fun for the whole family and are offered various times throughout the year, including summers and holidays.
 Check out our events calendar for more details.

-The Park also has live music from some locals most of the year and has an elevator on site to help people enjoy the top of the area for whom the trek up might be too much.
+The Park also has live music from some locals most of the year and has an elevator on-site to help people enjoy the top of the area for whom the trek up might be too much.